SanjaysAnalysis/PwC_Power_BI/README.md

 # Cutomer Churn

-KPI's to understand the Customer leaving us include -
+KPI's to understand why Customers are leaving include -

 - Customers who left within the last month
 - Services each customer has signed up for: phone, internet, online security, online backup, device protection, tech support, and streaming TV and movies